vorticist/os-demo/README.md

 For this demo we also needed to include two charts to setup MetalLB (which were not shown here, but are part of the source code in case you want to take a look) and that's why we're adding a dependency between them with `metallbConfigChart.AddDependency(networkChart)` and `aiChart.AddDependency(metallbConfigChart)`, this will cause the output to be generated in a three separate yaml files that need to be applied in order.

-### Generating k8s files
+### Generating Kubernetes YAML files
 In order to test these changes, we'll need to run the synth command at the root folder of our IaC project
 ``` bash
 cdk8s synth
 ```
-This will create the dist folser if it does not exists and add the yaml file within it:
+This will create the dist folder if it does not exists and add the yaml files within it:
 ``` bash
 0000-network-setup.k8s.yaml
 0001-metallb-config.k8s.yaml
 0002-ai-iac.k8s.yaml
 ```
 ### Applying changes to cluster
-Make sure that kubectl is configured to use your intended cluster before applying any changes, since in our case we're using `kind` we can simply run `kubectl cluster-info --context kind-kind` but you could also inspect the nodes to make sure you are connected to the right cluster `kubectl get nodes`
+Make sure that kubectl is configured to use your intended cluster before applying any changes.
+In our case we're using `kind`, we can simply run `kubectl cluster-info --context kind-kind` but you could also inspect the nodes to make sure you are connected to the right cluster `kubectl get nodes`.
+Checke your .kubeconfig file if kubectl is not connecting properly

 To apply the changes we'll need to run the following command:
 ``` bash